PEZ/SketchPluginShortcuts/README.md

 Homebrew instructs you on how to start the redis server.

-Now, setup an isolated environment with `virtualenv`:
+Now, setup an isolated environment with `virtualenv` and activate it:

     $ virtualenv --no-site-packages env
     $ . env/bin/activate

 You should see your prompt return with a prefix of `(env)`.
+The project is based on [zachwill's](https://github.com/zachwill/) template for [Flask based Heroku apps](https://github.com/zachwill/flask_heroku).
+Have a look at that project's`README` for a discussion on how to deactivate and reactibvate the `virtualenv`environment.

 Now install requirements into your isolated environment:

     $ pip install -r requirements.txt

-The project is based on [zachwill's](https://github.com/zachwill/) template for [Flask based Heroku apps](https://github.com/zachwill/flask_heroku).
-Have a look at that project's`README` for a discussion on how to deactivate and reactibvate the `virtualenv`environment.

 The shortcut information is grabbed from GitHub via the GitHub API.
 You will need a personal GitHub access token.
 [Read here how to create one.](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) Then update the `GITHUB_TOKEN` configuration variable with your GitHub API Token.
 Locally create a `.env` file and add: